 Once we come to Christ, we no longer need the Law.
 It’s power to condemn us is removed.
 We are now joined to our new Master and Husband, Jesus the Lord.

-Living by grace is called a new and living way (Hebrews 10:20, John 14:6), in which we are wholly dependent upon God’s living his life through us, not on our own futile efforts.
+Living by grace is called a new and living way (Hebrews 10:20, John 14:6), in which we are wholly dependent upon God’s living his life through us.
+To return to trying to serve God through our own futile efforts is a sin.

 But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code.
 Romans 7:6 (ESV)